szh/breakify/README.md

 Todo
 ---
 A lot...
 This is pre-alpha code.
 First of all, we need tests.
-Also still missing simple things like persisting paused timers between runs, and persisting running timers between system restarts.
-I'm writing this as a fun side project, so I'll get to these and more whenever I do.
+Also still missing simple things like integrating the custom ringtones in `/audio`.
+I'm writing this as a fun side project, so I'll get to things whenever I do.
 If you want to help out though, you're more than welcome to.
 Keep reading below for instructions.

 Building and Running
 ---